 What You Need:

 Pots: You’ll want a pot for cooking pasta and a skillet pan for making your eggs.
-If you like cooking with cast iron, you’ll want to get a dedicated gluten-free cast iron pan because cast iron pans are difficult to clean between uses and often have caked-on food from prior uses.
+If you like cooking with cast iron, you’ll want to get a dedicated gluten-free cast iron pan because cast iron pans are challenging to clean between uses and often have caked-on food from prior uses.

 Colander: Bits of gluten can get stuck in the nooks and crannies of a colander used to drain wheat pasta.
 Invest in a new one and designate it for gluten-free use only.